wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

 ### Supported event sink types
 <Sink categories table here>

-### Supported message formats
+### Supported event formats

-#### Publishing a message in default format
+#### Publishing data in default format
-SI publishes messages in default format when it does not make any changes to the attribute names in the output stream before publishing.
+SI publishes events in default format when it does not make any changes to the attribute names in the output stream before publishing.
 To understand how this is done, follow the procedure below:

 1. Create a Siddhi application with a sink configuration following the instructions in the [Defining event sink inline in the Siddhi application](#defining-event-sink-inline-in-the-siddhi-application) section.